MEDICAL INSURANCE FAQ ON COVID-19 FOR INTERNATIONAL STUDENTS

 You will have to reapply for BC MSP when you return to BC and be subject to the coverage wait period before MSP coverage can be renewed.
 This means it is important for you to consider whether you will have adequate medical insurance coverage upon your return to Canada.
 You will need to purchase private medical insurance (e.g. Guard.me interim coverage) before you return to Canada to cover you during the three-month waiting period.
 Please contact us when you are making your travel plan to learn about your options.

 - If you are unsure of your travel plan:

 You will need to contact BC MSP directly to discuss your options.

 To contact Health Insurance BC regarding your BC MSP coverage, please visit MSP website.

-If you start in the Fall 2021 term, your guard.me@SFU plan is valid from September 1, 2021 to December 31, 2021.
-If you plan to be outside of Canada during the Fall 2021 term, note that you must spend more than 50% of the total Coverage Period in Canada and also travel to the United States is limited to 30 days per trip.
+If you start in the Summer 2022 term, your guard.me@SFU plan is valid from May 1, 2022 to August 31, 2022.
+If you plan to be outside of Canada during the Summer 2022 term, note that you must spend more than 50% of the total Coverage Period in Canada and also travel to the United States is limited to 30 days per trip.
 If you spent less than 50% of the policy duration in your home country your coverage would be valid for the remainder of the policy if you come to Canada.